jebitok-dev/bt-resources/Bitcoinstory.md

 It's really helpful  to live with no student debt and have something that keeps growing!
 I only wishI had more gut back then to invest more) I'm super grateful😊
 ```
+**Scenario 4**:
+"I KNOW EVERYONE KNOWS SOMEONE WITH A STORY LIKE THIS; BUT IN 2011 A GEEKY FRIEND AT WORK TOLD ME TO BUY BITCOIN (AT THAT STAGE IT WAS AROUND $0.50 PER COIN) AND I WAS SO CLOSE.
+CAN'T BELIEVE I MISSED THE OPPORTUNITY.
+THAT SAID I WOULD HAVE PROLLY LOST IT SOMEHOW." by https://twitter.com/KEENANMULVANEY